Hi, I hope you are keeping safe and well.

-My name is Emma.
-For 6 years now I've looked after 22acres of enchanted land on the beautiful Blackdown Hills.
+So, my name is Emma.
+For 7 years now I've looked after 22acres of enchanted land on the beautiful Blackdown Hills.
 I'm gently evolving the land in to an off-grid Nature Based Healing Retreat.
-I teach basket making, host regular volunteer days for local people and have a passion for wild food foraging which I also teach on workshops - I encourage wild foods to be included in the diet daily to help keep our connection with the land and our minds and bodies balanced.
+I teach basket making, host regular monthly volunteer days for local people and have a passion for wild food foraging which I also teach on workshops (although this has all slowed down somewhat because of covid).

-My accommodation is simple....I live with my beloved cat, 6 miles from the land on a farm surrounded by stunning rural vistas...in a static caravan among a small independent community.
+The accommodation at home is simple....I live on a nearby farm surrounded by stunning rural vistas...in a static caravan among a small independent community.
 The spare room is small but ample.
 There is a shared living room, kitchen and bathroom.
 There is no wifi, any internet connection is via your own phone.
 There is a regular bus which goes from Taunton to Seaton.
 Your own transport is helpful but not essential.
-We are near the villages of Dunkeswell and Hemyock which have a post office/shop/doctors, social club, a pub - both good walks from here.
-There is also a bike for you to borrow.
+We are near the villages of Dunkeswell and Hemyock which have a post office/shop/doctors, social club, a pub - both a good walk from here.
+There are also bikes for you to use.

-I eat a vegetarian diet, almost vegan, and eat well...mostly organic.
+I eat an almost vegan diet, and eat well...mostly organic.
 We share cooking and keeping our home tidy with things like washing up and hoovering (this is in addition to your 25 working hours).
+At the place, washing-up and cleaning the compost loo & shower are shared between all...

 There are stunning footpaths to explore locally.
 The seaside is near and it is worth exploring some of the historic Jurassic coast.

-Please only get in touch if you are serious about staying (I've had a few people cancel at the last minute which has caused me a few set-backs).
+Please only get in touch if you are serious about staying (I've had a few people cancel at the last minute which has caused a few set-backs).

 That's about it for now.
 If you are interested do get in touch.
 I look forward to hearing from you!
 Blessings :-) Emma